wizzie-io/wizzie-io.github.io/pages/wdp/1.0.0/prelude/prelude/index.md

 toc: true
 ---

-Wizzie Prelude is a Ruby based library that simplifies the way we work with [Terra-Box](https://wizzie-io.github.io/terra-box_index.html) and WDP Plugins.
-Furthermore, it allows to automate and manage WDP deployments in a collaborative way by using Git behind the scenes.
+Wizzie Prelude is a Ruby based library that allows to work with [Terra-Box](https://wizzie-io.github.io/terra-box_index.html) and simplifies working with it.
+Furthermore, it allows to automate and manage WDP deployments in a collaborative way by using [GitOps](https://www.weave.works/blog/gitops-operations-by-pull-request) principles.

 ## Configuration